Madagascar Destination Guide

 Currency & Payments

-- Cash is King: Credit cards are rarely accepted outside major hotels in Antananarivo.
+• Cash is King: Credit cards are rarely accepted outside major hotels in Antananarivo.
+Visa is the most widely accepted; Mastercard is generally not accepted.

-- Currency Exchange: Bring euros or US dollars in excellent condition for best rates.
+• Currency Exchange: Bring euros or US dollars in excellent condition for the best rates.
+You can exchange them for Ariary at the airport or approved exchange offices.

 Mobile & Internet

-- Power Adapters: Madagascar uses Type C, D, E, and J plugs at 220V.
+• Power Adapters: Madagascar uses Type C, D, E, and J plugs at 220V/50Hz (standard Euro 2-pin).
+A special adapter may be needed for foreign appliances.

 Time Zone